deasisrj1/geo-notes/README.md

 -- $ supabase start
 -- if needed: $ supabase migraation args...
 -- $ supabase db reset
+-- make a copy of .env.local.example in root directory -- rename the copy .env.local
+-- fill in .env.local with the values in terminal when you ran:  $ supabase start -- go to your supabase folder and find config.toml
+-- replace the value: enable_confirmations = false
+-- under [auth.email]
+-- if you want to disable email verification, ie: signup without confirming in local dev, change this in production -- or instead you can add this in signup logic: const data = {
+    email: formData.get("email"),
+    password: formData.get("password"),
+    options: {
+      data: {
+        confirmation_sent_at: Date.now(),
+        firstName: formData.get("firstname"),
+        lastName: formData.get("lastname"),
+      },
+    },
+  };

+  const { error } = await supabase.auth.signUp(data);

+If you are running into some issues, you might have to stop and start supabase again in docker

 First, run the development server: